ayoolaolafenwa/PixelLib/README.md

 *path_to_output_image:* the path to save the output image.

 *segmap_only:*  It is a parameter with a boolean value that determines the type of result obtained.
-If it is set to true only the segmentation map of the image is shown.If it is set to false it shows both the input image, segmentation overlay on the image and the segmentation map.
+If it is set to true only the segmentation map of the image is shown.If it is set to false it shows both the input image and the segmentation map.

 # sample2.jpg